NullInfinity/gentoo-overlay/README.md

 This is my personal Portage overlay, with no particular focus.
 See below for details of packages.

+Note that new packages and (especially) version bumps of existing packages are added without too much care or testing.
+USE AT YOUR OWN RISK.

 ## New Packages
 * `app-misc/timew`: [TimeWarrior](https://timewarrior.net)
 * `app-misc/tasksh`: interactive shell for Taskwarrior